GoogleChrome/developer.chrome.com/site/en/docs/webstore/play_edu_tos/index.md

 - If apps contain ads, the ads must be clearly distinguishable from other app content.
 Other app content must not be used as means of promoting commercial products in a manner unrelated to the functions of the app.
-- If an app contains messaging functionality, or collects or uses the user’s geo-location, You must notify users of these functions clearly and prominently in the app description in addition to obtaining any user consents that are required under applicable law.
+- If an app contains messaging functionality, or collects or uses the user's geo-location, You must notify users of these functions clearly and prominently in the app description in addition to obtaining any user consents that are required under applicable law.
-- Apps and the ads they contain must not request users to input personal information or collect such information, except for the purpose of verifying the user’s entitlement to use the app.
+- Apps and the ads they contain must not request users to input personal information or collect such information, except for the purpose of verifying the user's entitlement to use the app.
-- Apps must not perform any of the following functions: tracking other apps or content installed on the user’s device; collect or store geo-location data from the user’s device without consent or for purposes unrelated to the educational functioning of the app; collect or store information to build profiles of the user for commercial purposes unrelated to the educational function of the app; or add bookmarks, shortcuts or icons to the user’s device for third party services, advertising or any function other than to provide access to the app.
+- Apps must not perform any of the following functions: tracking other apps or content installed on the user's device; collect or store geo-location data from the user's device without consent or for purposes unrelated to the educational functioning of the app; collect or store information to build profiles of the user for commercial purposes unrelated to the educational function of the app; or add bookmarks, shortcuts or icons to the user's device for third party services, advertising or any function other than to provide access to the app.
 - Apps must not contain sexually suggestive content or portray violence.

 ### Transparency {: #transparency }

-Your app’s title and description must contain accurate information about the app’s content and functioning, and must not be misleading or deceptive.
-App descriptions should be designed to assist an educator to assess the app’s suitability for educational use.
+Your app's title and description must contain accurate information about the app's content and functioning, and must not be misleading or deceptive.
+App descriptions should be designed to assist an educator to assess the app's suitability for educational use.

 ### COPPA compliance {: #coppa }

 The laws of some countries, includi ng the United States, impose restrictions on the online collection and use of information from children.
-You acknowledge that You are responsible for ensuring that each app that You include in Play for Education complies with the Children’s Online Privacy Protection Act and all other applicable laws and regulations.
+You acknowledge that You are responsible for ensuring that each app that You include in Play for Education complies with the Children's Online Privacy Protection Act and all other applicable laws and regulations.

 ### Free trial period {: #trial }